-Governments use push notification data to spy on smartphone users
+Governments use push notification data to spy on smartphone users [Update]

 Moreover, The Washington Post says it found over two dozen search warrant applications and other documents in court records.
 Many of the records were redacted, but the Post found nine documents related to searches for January 6th rioters and two documents seeking data on suspects accused of money laundering and distributing child sexual abuse material.

-MobileSyrup has reached out to both Apple and Google regarding the practice.
+MobileSyrup also reached out to Google regarding the practice.

 Source: Senator Wyden Via: Reuters, The Washington Post, MacRumors, (2)